siddharthkote25/MCU-_-DATA_LOGGER/README.md

 **MCU Data Logger** is an electronics hardware project designed to collect, store, and manage data using a microcontroller-based system.

-The design integrates **ESP32, external EEPROM, GPS, 4G LTE communication, and regulated power circuitry** into a single hardware platform.
+The design integrates an **ESP32, external EEPROM, GPS, 4G LTE module, and regulated power circuitry**.

-This repository contains the **KiCad 9 schematic and PCB design files** for the project.
+This repository contains the **KiCad 9 schematic and PCB design files** developed for the project.

 ---